WenkeHuang/WenkeHuang/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m  a senior at Wuhan University.
+- 🔭 My name is Wenke Huang.
+I’m  a senior at Wuhan University.
 I major in software engineering and minor in finance.

 ## ⚡ Label: